 Conclusion

 E-portfolios prepare students for career advancement in education and beyond.
 I have reviewed the use of e-portfolio in three areas: developmental, reflective, and representational.
 The studies exploring developmental indicate that students benefit from selecting powerful examples of their work and ideas to showcase skills.
-Reflective e-portfolios provide students with the opportunity to reflect and thus enable them to better understand their own learning, painting a richer picture of their work to document growth over time Cambridge2003) And from the research on representative portfolios students can focus on what unique qualities set them apart from other job candidates.
+Reflective e-portfolios provide students with the opportunity to reflect and thus enable them to better understand their own learning, painting a richer picture of their work to document growth over time (Cambridge, 2003).
+And from the research on representative portfolios students can focus on what unique qualities set them apart from other job candidates.

 CYCLE ONE REPORT